dortizp/react-keepable/README.md

 1. User can log in using a username
 2. User can access the main view
 3. User sees a message when no notes are available
+4. User can view a form to create a new note
 7. User can see notes list

 ## Optional Requirements